 Earnings per share is the amount paid to shareholders for each share they own.
 This is a key component of financial metrics used in business.
 Investors typically use this to calculate the worth of a company’s shares and compare it to the market price.

-Earnings per share is a financial measure that divides a company’s net earnings for shareholders by the number of outstanding shares during a given period of time.
-The formula for calculating earnings per share demonstrates the company’s potential to create net profits for shareholders.
+Earnings per share is basically a financial ratio where a company divides its net earnings which is for the shareholders by outstanding shares all over a certain time.
+The formula of calculating earnings per share shows the ability of the company to generate net profits for shareholders.

-The value of earnings per share for a particular corporation is arbitrary.
-It becomes more beneficial when compared and examined against other firms in the same sector.
-Also, compare the company’s market share price.
-In the event of two firms in the same industry with the same number of shares, profits per share is used to determine profitability since the higher the earnings per share ratio, the greater the company’s profitability.
-Earnings per share are used to assess if the company’s share price is comparatively cheap (lower price-to-earnings ratio) or costly (higher price-to-earnings ratio).
+The single value of earnings per share for one company is arbitrary.
+It becomes more useful when it is compared and analyzed against other companies in that industry.
+And also compared with the market share price of the company.
+In the case of two companies in the same industry and also having the same number of shares, earnings per share is used to check the profitability as the higher the earnings per share ratio the more the profitability of the company.
+Earnings per share are used to determine if the share price of the company is relatively cheaper with a lower price-to-earnings ratio or expensive with a higher price-to-earnings ratio.

 Uses of Earnings Per Share (EPS) formulas

-Earnings per share formula provide an easy approach to determine earnings per share using net income, preference dividends, and outstanding shares.
-It is used to calculate a variety of financial ratios.
-These two ratios are the price to earnings valuation ratio and the return on equity ratio.
-The earnings per share ratio allows us to clearly assess the company’s financial status.
-The higher the profits per share ratio, the greater the profitability of the firm.
+Earnings per share formulas are the easy way to calculate earnings per share with the help of net income, preference dividend, and outstanding shares.
+It is used in many calculations of financial ratios.
+These ratios are price to earnings valuation ratio and return on equity ratio.
+With the help of the earnings per share ratio, we can easily understand the financial position of the company.
+Higher the earnings per share ratio more the profitability of the company.

 Earnings Per Share Formulas